uvanlp/llm-workshop-2024/README.md

 This is a two-day workshop, with the following tentative events

 - Day 1: Ideation
-  - An invited talk
+  - Invited talk
   - Panel discussion on LLM research
+  - Research lightning talks
   - Poster sessions
 - Day 2: Hands-on experience
-  - An invited talk/tutorials on LLMs
+  - Invited talk
   - Panel discussion on LLM applications
   - Roundtable discussion with underrepresented groups
   - Demonstrations of LLM in science and engineering applications